v0lck3r/Network-Shredder/README.md

 - Create the report
 - Customize the rules to detect attacks such as arp spoofing, ddos,...
 - create a requirement file
-- Quite mode in condole
++ Quite mode in condole : DONE